arpanghosh/tablehero-interview-coding-challenge/README.md

 * Technical design decisions made by you (E.g. What made you choose a particular database, data structure, algorithm etc.)
 * Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
 * Any third-party libraries or code snippets you might have used.
-* Minimum requirements for bulding and running your code (E.g. iOS version etc.)
+* Instructions & minimum requirements for bulding and running your code (E.g. iOS version etc.)

 Functional Spec